Dyalog/dyalog-jupyter-kernel/README.md

 ## Running

-From the **Linux** command line, run `jupyter-notebook`.
+1. Start Jupyter notebook:
+   Linux: Open a terminal window
+   Windows: Open the Anaconda Prompt from the Start menu
+1. Change directory (`cd mydirectory`) to where you want to place new notebooks or load notebooks from (or a parent directory thereof).
+1. Run `jupyter-notebook`.

 This will start a web server and try to point your web browser at it.
-From the web interface you can use the New drop-down to create a new Dyalog APL notebook.
+From the web interface you can use the *New* drop-down to create a new Dyalog APL notebook, or navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.

-On **Windows** if you have installed Anaconda, open the Anaconda Navigator from the Start menu and launch Jupyter notebook from the navigator home screen.